DATA SCIENCE

 DSCI530.
 STATISTICAL METHODS I. 3.0 Semester Hrs.

 Introduction to probability, random variables, and discrete and continuous probability models.
-Elementary simulation.
-Data summarization and analysis.
+Elementary simulation, data summarization and analysis using the R Data Analysis Environment.
 Confidence intervals and hypothesis testing for means and variances.
 Chi square tests.
 Distribution-free techniques and regression analysis.
-Prerequisite: MATH213 or equivalent.
+Students are expected to have knowledge of probability covered in MATH334 or an equivalent course.
+Prerequisite: MATH334 or equivalent.

 DSCI560.
 INTRODUCTION TO KEY STATISTICAL LEARNING METHODS I. 3.0 Semester Hrs.